desiretech/lompang/README.md

 #### CONCEPTS

 ###### Groups
-Equivalent of Rooms or Channels in standard pubsub terminology.
+Equivalent of rooms or channels in standard pubsub terminology.
 A Group can contain a mixture of Posts and Users.
 When a User connects to a Group, all Users and Posts residing in the Group will be pushed to User via the socketReceivedDict delegate method.

 ###### Users
-Equivalent of Client in standard pubsub terminology.
+Equivalent of clients in standard pubsub terminology.
 When connected to Lompang backend for the first time, a device will be allocated a unique identifier _user_ that identifies a User by device and app.
 This unique identifier will stay unchanged across sessions. _group_ refers to the Group from which the User is pushed from. _timestamp_ refers to the Unix timestamp the User was last seen in the Group. _timestamp= 0_ indicates User is currently online. _userload_ is the custom payload a developer attached to the User.
+A User can listen or join a number of Groups.
+By default, a User joins Group with its own namesake, i.e., User _7B9194EA-35D4-4BB7-89AE-2FBFD386AA60_ by default joins Group _7B9194EA-35D4-4BB7-89AE-2FBFD386AA60_

 ```
 @@@ socketReceivedDict: {